-No single test is able to diagnose Alzheimer’s disease.
-Instead, health care providers use a series of tests to rule out other health conditions.
+No single test is able to diagnose Alzheimer disease.
+Instead healthcare providers use a series of tests to rule out other health conditions.
 The tests may include:

 Mental status test.
-This is a simple test of memory and thinking skills.
+This is a test of memory, problem solving, attention, counting, and language.

-Alzheimer’s disease has no cure.
-Instead, health care providers can help lessen some symptoms.
-This can make a person with Alzheimer’s more comfortable.
+Alzheimer disease has no cure.
+Instead healthcare providers can help ease some symptoms.
+This can make a person with Alzheimer more comfortable.
 Treatment can also make it easier for their caregivers to take care of them.
-These medications may only work for a short period of time.
-They don’t stop the disease.

-Some medications may help slow the decline of a person’s memory, thinking, and language skills.
+Some medicines may help slow the decline of a person’s memory, thinking, and language skills.
 They may help with problems of behavior, such as aggression.
 They can lessen hallucinations and delusions.
-These medications can work for some but not all people.
+These medicines can work for some but not all people.
 And they may help for only a limited time.
-Medications include:
+Medicines include:

-In some cases, behavior problems can be caused by medication side effects.
-Talk with the person’s health care provider about all medications he or she is taking.
+In some cases, behavior problems can be caused by medicine side effects.
+Talk with the person’s healthcare provider about all medicines he or she is taking.

-For a person with Alzheimer’s, it’s important to stay healthy.
+For a person with Alzheimer, it’s important to stay healthy.
 Good nutrition and physical and social activity are vital.
 A calm and well-structured environment will help.
-Make sure to keep up with health care appointments and managing other health conditions, such as diabetes.
+Make sure to keep up with healthcare appointments and managing other health conditions, such as diabetes.

-A person with Alzheimer’s will need increased caregiving over time.
-Talk with your health care provider about caregiving resources.
+A person with Alzheimer will need more caregiving over time.
+Talk with your healthcare provider about caregiving resources.